Abwasserrohr/MINIGAMES.SK/MINIGAMES.SK/docs/functions.md

 #### mgAddCurrentGamePoints(game:text,player:player,pointsname:text,points:number)
 Adds the given amount of points to the game and points name for the player.
 If the points don't exist yet, this function will also create them automatically.

+## World
+Each minigame gets it's own world that gets deleted after a game ends.
+This is very efficient, as it doesn't require a separate process to restore.

+#### mgGetCurrentWorld() :: world
+Returns the current minigame world that is being used for the game.

+#### mgDeleteGameWorld(world:world)
+Teleports all players out, unloads all chunks and deletes the defined world instantly.

+#### mgCreateGameWorld(game:text,source:text)
+Creates a new game world.
+This function can copy a world from a custom source and copy it to use it for the game.